pietromandracci/pysica/README.rst

 .. note:: The modules compiled from Fortran are linux libraries ('*.so*' files): if you want to use them in another operating system you need to
           recompile them using the *f2py* program and a Fortran compiler.
-The directories named *fortran* contain the Fortran source files, the compiled modules and the scripts used for the compilation (the name of which always start with 'f2py'), but the options used in the scripts to call *f2py* are specific for linux and the `gnu95 <https://gcc.gnu.org/fortran/>`_ fortran compiler.
+The directories named *fortran* contain the Fortran source files, the compiled modules and the scripts used for the compilation (the name of which always start with 'f2py'), but the options used in the scripts to call *f2py* are specific for linux and the `gnu95 <https://gcc.gnu.org/fortran/>`_ Fortran compiler.

 How to import